 That’s why we’ve put together a list of 7 practical tips to help you make your house windows toddler-proof and ensure that they’re safe and happy, no matter where they are in your home.

 Children can fall through windows because they run headlong into them, which is why you should try to get shatter or impact-proof windows wherever possible.
 As one of Charleston, South Carolina’s leading providers of impact windows and storm proof solutions, we can advise you on how we can keep you and your family safe, whether there’s a storm or just a cranky kid on the loose!

 Make Sure Your Windows Can Be Locked

-One of the most effective ways to stop your toddler from opening a window and clambering out is to lock them simply.
-You can then take the key away and let your child play, safe in the knowledge that they won’t be able to open your windows and make mischief.
+One of the most effective ways to stop your toddler from opening a window and clambering out is to lock them.
+You can then take the key away and let your child play, safe knowing that they won’t be able to open your windows and make mischief.
 If your windows are old, and the lock is stiff or doesn’t work, then we can support you in finding replacement windows that will look great on your property and keep its inhabitants from causing trouble!

 Fit Window Stops